daviddumenil/ansible/README.md

-# ansible-ci
+# ansible
-An Ansible container focused on CI pipelines
+An Ansible container versioned by Ansible release.
+Handy for CI Pipelines.